matthewashton-k/matthewashton-k/README.md

 [![Student](https://img.shields.io/badge/Student-University_of_Utah-red?style=for-the-badge&logoColor=white)](https://www.utah.edu/)

 ### Currently Working On
-Writing software for an ancient jailbroken Kindle Paperwhite!
-<br> Data visualization with rerun.io
+<br> Software stack for an autonomous robot in the NASA Lunabotics competition.
 <br> Working at Neighbor.com learning and using golang, rails, and more!
-<br> Working on autonomy for the NASA lunabotics competition.

 ---